joeykap123/Projects/NetworkingInVideoGames/docs/ResearchDoc.md

 - [Appendix A: Interpolation Formulas](#appendix-a-interpolation-formulas)
 - [Appendix B: Simulation Parameters](#appendix-b-simulation-parameters)

-## 3. Overview of Team Fortress 2 (TF2) Networking

-While details of Valve's exact networking infrastructure remain unknown, we can assume Steam uses User Diagram Protocol (UDP) to run its servers for various games.

 ## 4. Why is User Datagram Protocol (UDP) Used and Its Trade-Offs
 Two major connection protocols are used throughout the world; TCP and UDP.
 Many online games, streaming services, and video conferencing applications use UDP.
 Let us examine why TF2 uses UDP.
 </br>